coco-frens/whitepaper/whitepaper.md

 ### 1.4 Community Spirit

-COCO is more than just a financial investment; it fosters a vibrant community united by a shared love for memes and fun.
+COCO fosters a vibrant community united by a shared love for memes and fun.
 Coco enthusiasts gather in Telegram rooms to connect and identify themselves as proud members of the Coco Community.
 This sense of belonging is a powerful force in the world of meme tokens.
 Often people are asking for links to social media sites to engage with and they frequently post their own creations to social media.

 ## 2. Community-Driven Goals